-The total number of HCP activity sites has shown an increasing trend over the HCP years (Range 149-252, mean 199) (Figure 2).
-Only 149 activity sites were reported in the first year of HCP implementation (1999) when not all the HCP covered lands were surveyed.
-In 2000, several activity sites were included that were not occupied, were the result of take avoidance management prior to the HCP and were subsequently removed from the inventory for 2001.
-It should be noted that not all Level 3 sites are surveyed for occupancy or non-occupancy every year, depending on which quadrats are being surveyed, although we make the effort to visit each site at least once each season.
+The total number of HCP activity sites has shown an increasing trend over the HCP years (Range 149-253, mean 199) (Figure 2).
+It should be noted that not all Level 3 sites are surveyed for occupancy or non-occupancy every year, depending on which quadrats are being surveyed, although we effort to visit each site at least once each season.

-In 2022 there was one new activity center located, one re-occupied site, and one additional site that moved back onto HRC property.
-It is possible that the increasing trend in spotted owl activity centers from 2008 - 2022 has been due to the movement of spotted owls as a result of increasing barred owl numbers, as well as the resulting barred owl influence on spotted owl activity centers.
+In 2023 there were two re-occupied sites, but no new sites located on HRC property.
+It is possible that the increasing trend in spotted owl activity centers from 2008 - 2023 has been due to the movement of spotted owls as a result of increasing barred owl numbers, as well as the resulting barred owl influence on spotted owl activity centers.